 If you come here regularly or follow me on my social media, you probably know that yoga takes a very big role in my life.
 Beyond the fancy headstands (and don’t be shy from trying them! check out those inversions for beginners) and strange contortions I sometimes photograph myself into, yoga established itself as a daily practice in my life when I started backpacking through South East Asia.
 Spending long hours in crammed public transport or walking with a heavy backpack for several kilometers ended up taking a toll on my shoulders, back and hips and I found that daily stretching and yoga was the best way to keep my body limber and pain-free.
 So today is all about yoga.

-If you are new to yoga or prefer to be guided, check out my favorite travel yoga videos on YouTube.
+If you are new to yoga or prefer to be guided, check out my favorite travel yoga videos on YouTube and read a little about the history of yoga.
 I’ve listed below the poses that I find help the most in releasing weary bodies, so they are great after a long day of work or a long day traveling.
 If all you have is a few minutes, do a quick warm up (I do several sun salutations), and hold each of these poses for a minimum of 2 minutes, repeating on both sides when the case applies.

 1. Seated Forward Bend (Paschimottasana)